SilasMarvin/wasmind/actors/assistant/README.md

 ---

-*This README is part of the Hive actor system.
+*This README is part of the Wasmind actor system.
 For more information, see the main project documentation.*